wenjian80/soak8_lab/README.md

 #Eg sed -i 's/IPCHANGE/10.0.0.4/g' database.yaml

+#This section is not required since we are pulling for public docker hub.
 #Your Parameters should have been in step 00, double check again
 #grep -na "docker-username" 10_Rcu.sh
 #grep -na "docker-password" 10_Rcu.sh